-Motivating Group Members to Love Each Other
+Motivating Group Members to Love One Another

 The model for relationship in a small group is the interaction of the Trinity; Father, Son, and Holy Spirit.
 They are One Person yet diverse and as Mark Driscoll and Jerry Breshears state it in Doctrine, What Christians Should Believe, the Trinity is a community that, “communicates truthfully, loves unreservedly, lives connectedly, serves humbly, interacts peaceably, and serves selflessly.” (p.
 12) This is what a love relationship between followers of Christ doing life together should look like.